+Figure 6-13:

+Protection

+options in

+the Protect

+Sheet dialog

+box.

-- Figure 6-13: Protection options in the Protect Sheet dialog box. - 2.
-(Optional) Click any of the check box options in the Allow All Users of This Worksheet To list box (such as Format Cells or Insert Columns) that you still want to be functional when the worksheet protection is operational. - 3.
-If you want to assign a password that must be supplied before you can remove the protection from the worksheet, type the password in the Password to Unprotect Sheet text box.
+- 2. (Optional) Click any of the check box options in the Allow All Users of This Worksheet To list box (such as Format Cells or Insert Columns) that you still want to be functional when the worksheet protection is operational. - 3.
+If you want to assign a password that must be supplied before you can remove the protection from the worksheet, type the password in the Password to Unprotect Sheet text box. - 4.
+Click OK or press Enter.